 - A full blood screen is done to look for evidence of infection, inflammation or autoimmune disease.

 - Ultrasound and CT scans typically show an infiltration of the orbit, and an inflammation of the sclera and optic nerve.

 - Any underlying cause should be managed and the inflammation itself may respond to non-steroidal anti-inflammatory drugs.
 Failure to respond may prompt a diagnostic biopsy ± systemic steroids.
 Refractory cases may also be treated with radiotherapy.

 There are no definitive guidelines for referral but consider the following:

-- Urgent same/next day referrals - consider this for acute onset of symptoms, infections and evidence of optic nerve stress (decreased visual acuity, relative afferent pupillary defect (RAPD), red desaturation etc.).
+- Urgent same/next day referrals - consider this for acute onset of symptoms, infections and evidence of optic nerve stress (decreased visual acuity, RAPD, red desaturation etc).

 - Urgent same week referrals - suspicion of malignancy and most paediatric cases benefit from an early review.

-- Non-urgent referrals - for more longstanding conditions that require a routine referral, remind the patient to let you know if anything deteriorates between time of referral and clinic appointment.
-For some insidious conditions (eg a very slowly developing proptosis), ask the patient to bring along old photos of themselves to the clinic.
+- Non-urgent referrals - for more long-standing conditions that require a routine referral, remind the patient to let you know if anything deteriorates between time of referral and clinic appointment.
+For some insidious conditions (eg, a very slowly developing proptosis), ask patients to bring along old photos of themselves to the clinic.

 As with any condition, if you are not sure, talk it through with your local team.